-So you want to create your first programming blog to promote yourself and teach the world about programming?
+So you want to create your first programming blog?

 In this article, I am going to assume that you are an absolute beginner who has never built a website before.

-I will teach you exactly how to build your programming blog step-by-step, starting from choosing a web host, registering a domain name, all the way up to how you write and promote your articles.
+I will teach you exactly how to build your programming blog step-by-step, starting from choosing a web host, registering a domain name, choosing a good blogging platform for developers, all the way up to how you start writing and promoting your articles.

 Without further ado, let’s jump right into it.